 The six Dacian Fortresses of the Orăștie Mountains lie pretty close to one another in the mountainous region of southwest-central Romania.
 These are the six individual sites:

 The second-longest river in Europe, the Danube originates in the Black Forest in Germany, flowing in a more or less southeasterly direction before ending up in the Black Sea.
 From the Black Forest to the Black Sea, it meanders through no fewer than ten different countries.
 The Danube Delta is one of the two natural UNESCO World Heritage Sites in Romania, arguably the country’s greatest natural treasure.

 It’s Europe’s second-largest river delta and its best-preserved.
-This vast collection of distributaries, lagoons, wetlands, marshes, and lakes is an extremely important habitat for numerous plants and animals, particularly birds.
+This vast collection of distributaries, lagoons, wetlands, marshes, and lakes is a critical habitat for numerous plants and animals, particularly birds.
 It’s one of the Seven Natural Wonders of Romania.
-In addition to being a UNESCO World Heritage Site, the Danube Delta is also a UNESCO Biosphere Reserve.
+In addition to being UNESCO World Heritage in Romania, the Danube Delta is also a UNESCO Biosphere Reserve.

 Churches Of Moldavia

 Constructed between the late-1400’s and late-1500’s, the eight Churches of Moldavia are in the far northern corner of Romania, near the border with Ukraine.
 These historic churches are unique in more than one way.

 Besides their beautiful architectural design, they boast remarkable exterior paintings.
 Stunning frescoes and murals, masterpieces of Byzantine art, cover their external walls and all facades.
 They’re not just wall decoration, though.
 They depict complete cycles of religious stories and themes.
 Additionally, the elegance, colors, and composition of these murals are in total harmony with these churches’ peaceful natural surroundings.